9 amazing free things to do in Santa Cruz Galapagos and other tips

 How to get to the highlands in Santa Cruz

-If you like the challenge you can rent a bike and ride up the hilly road.
-It’s 21 km only but all ascending.
+If you like the challenge, you can rent a bike and ride up the hilly road.
+It’s 21 km only, but all ascending.
 Just saying!

-Or some suggested you can rent a bike in Puerto Ayora, hop on a local bus (3 USD) and hang out the bike at the back.
+Or some suggested you can rent a bike in Puerto Ayora, hop on a local bus (3 USD) and hang the bike at the back.
 They are equipped for that.

 Once in Santa Rosa, you can get to the Hacienda, which is only 3 km from the town.
 It’s a pleasant road, a little hilly but doable, and you can meet tortoises along the way.
 Then you can ride (or fly) back to Puerto Ayora.